Tulane Green Wave baseball: Retired numbers

-The Tulane baseball program has retired three numbers in the school's history.
-One player, a player/coach and a coaching legend each have their names and numbers immortalized inside Greer Field at Turchin Stadium.
+The Tulane baseball program has retired four numbers in the school's history.
+One player, a player/coach and two coaching legends each have their names and numbers immortalized inside Greer Field at Turchin Stadium.
 A trio of New Orleans natives are all enshrined in the Tulane Athletics Hall of Fame, with head coach Joe Brockhoff (East Jefferson High School), Cary D. Livingston (West Jefferson High School) and Milt Retif (Jesuit High School) all have their numbers hung on the facade inside the Green Wave's home stadium.
+The latest honoree was former Georgia Tech assistant Rick Jones who created an Omaha pedigree program during his tenure at Tulane.
+He took the 2001 and 2005 teams to Omaha, once as the number one overall national seed.